exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Traits
 ------

-Traits are a mechanism for code reuse in single inheritance languages such as PHP.
+Traits are a mechanism for code reuse in single inheritance languages.

+Traits define methods and properties.
+They are included in one or several classes by the use of ``use`` expression.

 .. code-block:: php